 Code: The World Anti-Doping Code.

+Commission: Integrity Sport and Recreation Commission, known as the Sport Integrity Commission, established under the Integrity Sport and Recreation Act 2023 (formerly Drug Free Sport New Zealand established under the Sports Anti-Doping Act 2006).

 Competition: A single race, match, game or singular sport contest.
 For example, a basketball game or the finals of the Olympic 100-metre race in athletics.
 For stage races and other sport contests where prizes are awarded on a daily or other interim basis the distinction between a Competition and an Event will be as provided in the rules of the applicable International Federation.

 Compete or Competing: A Person competes in sport if they (a) participate in any Competition, Event or other competitive sporting activity; or (b) engage in any fitness or training activities for the purposes of participating or potentially participating in any Competition, Event or other competitive sporting activity.